Environmentally extended input–output analysis: Introduction

 In recognition of the increasing importance of global resource use mediated by international trade for environmental accounting and policy, new perspectives have been and are currently being developed within environmental accounting.
 The most prominent among these are consumption-based accounts compiled using environmentally extended input-output analysis.
 Consumption-based indicators of material use are commonly referred to as “material footprints” (comparable to carbon footprints and water footprints) or as raw material equivalents (RME) for imported and exported goods.
 Raw material equivalents or material footprints of traded goods comprise the material inputs required along the entire supply chain associated with their production.
 This includes both direct and indirect flows: For example, the ore mined to extract the metal contained in a mobile phone as well as the coal needed to generate the electricity needed to produce the metal concentrates would be included.
 In order to allocate domestic extraction to exported goods, information on the production and trade structure of an economy is required.
 In monetary terms, information on the production structure is contained in commonly available economy-wide input-output tables (IOT) which recently have been combined with trade statistics to form multi-regional IO (MRIO) tables.

-Input-Output Analysis for EEIOA
+Input-output analysis

 In the following, a short introduction to input-output analysis and its environmental extension for the calculation of material footprints or RME indicators is provided.

 The inter-industry flows within an economy form an n×n matrix Z and the total output of each industry forms an n×1 vector x.
 By dividing each flow into an industry (i.e., each element of Z) by the total output of that same industry, we obtain an n×n matrix of so-called technical coefficients A. In matrix algebra, this reads as follows: